bcelenza/vesper/README.md

 #### TLS Negotiation

 Vesper monitors all TCP traffic to look for packet signatures that match TLS negotiations.
-It current provides information for the TLS [Client Hello](https://www.rfc-editor.org/rfc/rfc5246#section-7.4.1.2) and [Server Hello](https://www.rfc-editor.org/rfc/rfc5246#section-7.4.1.3) events.
+It currently provides information for the TLS [Client Hello](https://www.rfc-editor.org/rfc/rfc5246#section-7.4.1.2) and [Server Hello](https://www.rfc-editor.org/rfc/rfc5246#section-7.4.1.3) events.
 If you have a specific compliance need for TLS and cipher usage (e.g., TLS 1.2 only with FIPS 140-2 ciphers), Vesper can monitor and report on what's actually being used:

 ```
 # TLS client hello made by the host